MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/events-settings.md

 ## Webinar providers

 A *webinar provider* is a third-party company that hosts webinars.
 The provider accepts registrations, provides URLs where the presenter and participants can join each webinar, and also provides a server to run the webinar itself.
-Providers typically also deliver attendance statistics and other webinar features. [!INCLUDE[cc-microsoft](../includes/cc-microsoft.md)] does not provide this service, so to run a webinar, you must sign up with a third-party provider and then configure [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] with the details needed to connect to that provider.
+Providers typically also deliver attendance statistics and other webinar features.
+Microsoft does not provide this service, so to run a webinar, you must sign up with a third-party provider and then configure Dynamics 365 Marketing with the details needed to connect to that provider.

 Each webinar provider that you use must have a record listed on the **Webinar providers** page.
 For each account that you have with your webinar provider, you must also set up a **Webinar configuration** record as described in the next section.

 > [!NOTE]
-> [!INCLUDE[cc-microsoft](../includes/cc-microsoft.md)] has partnered with a webinar provider called [On24](https://www.on24.com/), so [!INCLUDE[pn-microsoftcrm](../includes/pn-dynamics-365.md)] is prepared to work with On24 right out of the box, though you'll still need to set up an account with them before you can run a webinar.
-This is the only provider currently supported for use with [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)].
+> Microsoft has partnered with a webinar provider called [On24](https://www.on24.com/), so Dynamics 365 is prepared to work with On24 right out of the box, though you'll still need to set up an account with them before you can run a webinar.
+This is the only provider currently supported for use with Dynamics 365 Marketing.

 To set up a webinar provider: